 Who is J.R.
 Beaver?

 J.R. is the mascot of the Junior Ranger Program.
 J.R. helps children through their duties and “talks” to them about natural resources.
 J.R. keeps pretty busy.
 You can often see him at the State Fair, and at some local events and parades.
 Call your local park office about the possibility of a J.R. appearance in your neck of the woods.

 Where are the programs offered?

-Junior Ranger programs are offered at most campgrounds that have staff or hosts on hand.
+The Junior Ranger Passport program is offered at most campgrounds that have staff or hosts on hand.
 Some day-use parks also offer the program.
-Here is a complete list of parks that offer J.R. programming.
-Also, go to the events calendar and search for J.R. programs by selecting "For Kids" under the event category menu.
+Here is a list of parks that offer J.R.
+Passports.
+Also, go to the events calendar and search for Youth programs by selecting "For Kids" under the event category menu.